 Flash DSC is a novel technique, a quantum leap in DSC technology that opens up new frontiers.
-The Flash DSC 1 revolutionizes rapid-scanning DSC thanks to its ultra-high heating and cooling rates.
+Flash DSC revolutionizes rapid-scanning DSC thanks to its ultra-high heating and cooling rates.
 The state-of-the-art instrument can easily analyze reorganization and crystallization processes which were previously difficult or impossible to measure.
-The Flash DSC 1 is the ideal complement to conventional DSC for characterizing modern materials and optimizing production processes by thermal analysis.
+Flash DSC is the ideal complement to conventional DSC for characterizing modern materials and optimizing production processes by thermal analysis.

 Polymers, polymorphic substances, and many composites and blends have metastable structures that depend on the cooling conditions used in their production.
 On heating, reorganization processes such as the melting and recrystallization of unstable crystallites or the separation of phases may occur.

 The use of high heating rates enables materials to be analyzed without interference from reorganization processes as there is no time for such processes to occur.

 Flash DSC is also the ideal tool for studying crystallization kinetics.

 - Possible Flash DSC application areas

 Dr. Jürgen Schawe, Senior Scientist Thermal Analysis, Mettler-Toledo, Analytical